 What is your favorite food and wine pairing?
 A thick juicy grilled steak with a bottle of Cabernet of Bordeaux.
 Pasta with red sauce and a Sangiovese or Amarone.
 Linguini with white clam sauce and a bottle of Muscadet or crisp Viognier.

 What is your current favorite bottle?
-The Insoglio 2008 Super Tuscan.
+Two: The Catena Malbec and the Altamura Cabernet.

 Your favorite guilty pleasure?
 Spending an afternoon with a glass of wine and a good book on the porch.